 This course is an in-depth examination of the processes that shape coastal terrestrial ecosystems through time and applications of that information to our current ecological reality.
 It covers topics from the historical geology of the islands to the structure, function and diversity of forests and landscapes today.

 Biophysical Dynamics of the Marine-Terrestrial Interface (HGSE 356)

 Land and sea have dynamic and profound influences on one another in Haida Gwaii, and students taking this course have a unique opportunity to explore such marine-terrestrial connections.
 Students learn about nutrient cycling between the marine environment and coastal forest ecosystems, how the physical characteristics of this interface can affect these inputs, and which species play a pivotal role in driving interactions.

 Ecology and Management of Island Wildlife (HGSE 357)

 This course focuses on unique biological attributes of island wildlife, such as subspecies, isolated populations and distinct evolutionary pathways.
 Topics for this course include an overview of endemic species on Haida Gwaii and their evolutionary history in the context of island biogeography theory and an examination of the parameters that drive population-level outcomes for native and introduced species.

-Conservation Ecology: Applications of Multiple Sources of Ecological Knowledge (CONS 358)
+Conservation Ecology: Applications of Multiple Sources of Ecological Knowledge (HGSE 358)